-Scott Reich is an author, entrepreneur, lecturer, and attorney.
+Scott Reich is an author, entrepreneur, philanthropist, and attorney.

-A native New Yorker, Reich previously practiced law at Willkie Farr & Gallagher LLP, where he represented companies and investment funds in their corporate affairs.
-He later co-founded OurHarvest, an online business aimed at creating a more sustainable local food system.
-Reich currently works in the General Counsel's Office at American Express, where he supports the company's innovative mobile and digital payment strategies.
+A native New Yorker, Reich first practiced law at Willkie Farr & Gallagher LLP, where he represented companies and investment funds in their corporate affairs.
+He later co-founded an online food business aimed at creating a more sustainable local food system.
+Reich is Vice President & Senior Counsel at American Express, where he supports the company's innovation strategies and emerging products.

-Reich’s book, The Power of Citizenship: Why JFK Matters to a New Generation, examines President Kennedy’s emphasis on public service and how his legacy can be used to increase civic engagement today.
+Reich’s book, The Power of Citizenship: Why JFK Matters to a New Generation (BenBella Books, 2013), examines President Kennedy’s emphasis on public service and how his legacy can be used to increase civic engagement today.
 He has lectured nationally and has appeared on many local and national media outlets, including NBC, CBS, Fox, MSNBC, Bloomberg, and Larry King Now.

 Reich is president and co-founder of Believe in a Cure, a 501(c)(3) non-profit foundation working to find and fund a cure for FOXG1 Syndrome, a rare neurological disorder that impacts his young son, Eli.